All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged

 - Spoiled Sweet: Quite possibly one of the most selfless characters in the series.

 - Strong Family Resemblance: She looks just like her late mother, Queen Titi.
-Cobra even mistook her for her mother when she was dressed for her coming-of-age ceremony.
+Cobra even mistook her for her mother when she was dressed for her coming-of-age ceremony, and in episode 0, a young Titi is her daughter's spitting image.

 - The Reveal: An after-timeskip chapter reveals, almost as a anecdote, that Vivi's Family lineage is actually one of the 20 Kings that founded the World Government, but Vivi's ancestors chose to stay behind and rule Alabasta instead of moving to Mariejois, thus forfeiting their titles as World Nobles.

 - Tomboy and Girly Girl: Girly Girl to Nami's Tomboy.
 She's a noble princess while Nami slides toward rogue.

 - Even if it was a short-lived battle, her defeat of Mr. 7 and Miss Father's Day showed that, yes she did pick up pointers from watching the rest of the crew fight.

 - Tsurime Eyes: Before being revealed as Good All Along, she had this.

 - Variable-Length Chain: One interpretation of her signature weapon.
 Those string slashers seem a bit long to just wrap around her tiny waist.

 - Whip It Good: Her weapons can function like an extremely sharp whip that she's also very accurate with.

 - Wise Beyond Her Years: A trait seen as early as ten years old when she didn't make a scene after Wapol slapped her trying to provoke her, so that he doesn't incite an international incident.
 She also reminded Luffy about the responsibilities of a leader.
 In fact, this trope tipped Dalton off that not only are the crew she's with decent fellows, but made him figure out who she was after remembering the aforementioned Wapol incident.
 Also, as mentioned before, she's going to Reverie to represent her kingdom... did we mention she's now 18?

 - You Gotta Have Blue Hair: Sky-blue, actually.